Statement of Purpose

 8.4 Safe-keeping of Property

-8.4.1 Staff are able to keep their personal property in either the kitchen/staff room or in the storage room.
-As all patients are escorted around the clinic there should have no opportunity for unauthorised access into any rooms.
+8.4.1 Staff are able to keep their personal property in either the kitchen/staff room or in the office room.
+As all patients are escorted around the clinic there should be no opportunity for unauthorised access into any rooms.
 Rooms can be locked in the event they are unattended.

 8.4.2 Patients should keep all personal property with them at all times.
 If any items of clothing or jewellery need to be removed for treatment they will be held in the room where the patient is having treatment and returned to the patient immediately once treatment has concluded.